yt-project/libyt/doc/HowToInstall.md

 - `ZeroMQ_DIR` (>=4.2.5, <5.0.0): Path to `ZeroMQConfig.cmake` after installing [`ZeroMQ`](https://github.com/zeromq/libzmq).
 (Some system may already have ZeroMQ installed, which doesn't need to provide the path explicitly.)

 > :information_source: `nlohmann_json`, `cppzmq`, `xtl`, `xeus`, and `ZeroMQ` are all `xeus-zmq`'s dependencies.
 Check [here](https://github.com/jupyter-xeus/xeus-zmq?tab=readme-ov-file#building-from-sources) for how to install `xeus-zmq`.

+###### Required Python Packages
+{: .no_toc }
+- `jupyter_libyt`: Customized kernel provisioner for libyt Jupyter kernel.
+- `jupyter-client`: Jupyter client.
+- `jedi`: Support auto-completion in Jupyter Notebook and JupyterLab.
+This is optional.
+(If you have IPython installed, you might already have this.)

 ##### -DSUPPORT_TIMER=ON/OFF (Default=OFF)